Kamenets–Podolsky pocket: Hube organizes move west

 The first objective of the breakout was to be the capture of crossing sites over the Zbruch River.
 Corps Group Chevallerie was to establish contact with the 1st Panzer Division at Gorodok and Task Force Mauss in the area between the Ushitsa and Zbruch rivers.
 It was then to cover the northern flank of the army between the Ushitsa and Zbruch and establish a bridgehead across the latter at Skala.
 Corps Group Breith was to recapture Kamianets-Podilskyi, regain control of the Kamianets–Khotyn road, and establish a bridgehead across the Zbruch River northwest of Khotin.
 Task Force Gollnick, in close contact with the south flank of Corps Group Breith, was to delay the Soviets below the Dniester and then retire to and hold a bridgehead at Khotin.

-Ist Panzer was to break out northwest toward Tarnopol, where relief forces from Paul Hausser's II SS Panzer Corps were to meet them.
+1st Panzer was to break out northwest toward Tarnopol, where relief forces from Paul Hausser's II SS Panzer Corps were to meet them.
 Air Supply Arrangements were made with the German Fourth Air Fleet to assemble five air transport groups and a number of bomber wings at L'vev in Poland to fly essential supplies into the pocket.
 From Kamianets-Podilskyi to Tarnopol was a distance of over 250 km, over several rivers, and across muddy terrain.
 In addition, he believed the Soviets would act as they had at Stalingrad, and make their strongest resistance along this line.